PrimLabs/Bucket/README.md

 - Second, you need to declare a Bucket

    **upgrade** ：This means that you can upgrade your canister without discarding files stored in the stablememory.
-Meanwhile available stablememory will become **aval_stablememory = 8G - heap memory **
+Meanwhile available stablememory will become **aval_stablememory** = **8G - heap memory**

    ```motoko
    let bucket = Bucket.Bucket(true); // true : upgradable, false : unupgradable
    ```

-​       You have a few more things to do below:
+   You have a few more things to do below:

    1. you should use a stable entries to store your key-value pairs during upgrade